Table of Contents

 Consider Your Goals

-• Understand content.
+Second, some students would like help with the content.
 AP classes cover a lot of material in a short period of time.
 Many students focus on getting questions answered during their session.
 Others like to preview or review content.
 This can be particularly helpful if it's been challenging to identify the most important points or ideas.

 Prepare Materials